 - If there are sufficient funds held in the endowment to reach the minimum endowment funding level for an endowment, but insufficient funds to reach the required funding level for the endowment as originally established, the endowment may be redesignated to the highest level of endowment category possible based upon the book value of funds held and the original intent, with the approval of the Board or its designee(s)

 9.6 The IRS will not recognize a contribution for charitable tax deduction if the donor retains control over the gift funds or how they are used.
 In accordance with that understanding, the donor may not be given any control over the management or distribution of, or any other matters concerning said endowments.
-In rare and special circumstances, such as gift funds contributed by a foundation, an exception to this provision may be granted by the Vice Chancellor for External Relations.
+In rare and special circumstances, such as gift funds contributed by a foundation, an exception to this provision may be granted by the Vice Chancellor for External Relations, Communications, and Advancement Services.

 A written agreement, signed by the institution's president or the appropriate dean or department head, is required for each new quasi-endowment established.
 (See Item 5 for a sample endowment agreement entitled “Newly Created Quasi Endowment.”)
 This instrument will, absent compelling reasons, include the following language, as applicable:

 - information and provisions described in Section 8.1; and